The Last Flight of Noah's Ark: Plot

-The sailors convince Dugan and Bernadette that there is no hope of rescue should they stay on the island, as the two had been there for decades with no one coming to repatriate them.
+The sailors convince Dugan and Bernie that there is no hope of rescue should they stay on the island, as the two had been there for decades with no one coming to repatriate them.
 They propose a plan to turn the old aircraft into a boat to sail back to civilization.
-This requires flipping the B-29 upside down, as this will be a more stable and watertight configuration.
-Bernadette needs to construct a sail for the boat, so the sailors give her their battle flag of the Japanese Empire, which she uses as the primary fabric for the sail.
-She tells the soldiers that she will sew it in the top position as a symbol of respect.
+This requires flipping the B-29 upside down, as this will be a more stable and watertight configuration, and sewing a sail for propulsion, which Bernie volunteers to do.
+The Japanese sailors give her their battle flag of the Japanese Empire, which she uses as the primary fabric for the sail.

-Noah and Bernadette (or "Bernie", as he calls her) fall in love after the two had resented each other at first.
-Bernie paints the name "Noah's Ark" on the converted boat-plane.
-Dugan tells her that he does not like his first name, but as she starts to remove the paint, he says he is okay with it.
-The animals are also brought on board at Bobby's insistence.
-Bernadette keeps a Bible close to her.
-After many days at sea, she tells Dugan that she has been inspired by the story of Noah's ark in how a dove was sent to search for a sign of hope, so they decide to send their duck with a message attached, telling of their need for rescue.
-The duck flies westward, away from the direction of Hawaii, and hope dwindles.
-Bobby has been resentful of Dugan (since his first mistreatment of the animals), but the two eventually develop a close bond, especially after Dugan saves Bobby's life when the boy falls overboard when they try to fish for food while a big shark is circling them.
-They are rescued by United States Coast Guard Cutter Mellon, which has the duck aboard, and the Ark is towed to Oahu.
+As they work on the plane, Dugan and Bernie begin to warm up to each other and fall in love.
+Bernie paints the name "Noah's Ark" on the converted aircraft, after Dugan's first name, much to his chagrin, though he eventually accepts it.
+At Bobby's insistence, the animals are brought aboard, and "Noah's Ark" and its crew set sail.
+After many days at sea with no civilization in sight, Bernie, inspired by the story of Noah's Ark and the dove which returned with an olive branch, suggests sending a duck with message attached, telling of their need for rescue.
+However the duck flies westward, away from the direction of Hawaii, and hope dwindles.
+Bobby falls overboard while trying to fish, but Dugan, who has formed a bond with him, saves the boy from a large shark circling the boat.
+Eventually, they are rescued by United States Coast Guard Cutter Mellon, which has the duck aboard, and the Ark is towed to Oahu.